jake-landersweb/jake_code/swift/dynamic_page_view/README.md

     )
 ```

-This will get you a good ammount of the way there.
+This will get you a good amount of the way there.
 But, there still are a few more things to take care of.

 ### Adding an indicator

-First, we need to sepcify the HStack's frame and offset to allow for the indicator to sit properly on the screen.
+First, we need to specify the HStack's frame and offset to allow for the indicator to sit properly on the screen.

 ```swift
 HStack(spacing: 0) {